DiasDevils/Project-1/README.md

 "touch" command creates a new file
 "mkdir" One Two Three makes three files

-git add <file name> adds a specific file with saved chages git add . adds all files with saved changes
+9- git add <file name> adds a specific file with saved chages 9- git add . adds all files with saved changes

-git commit -m "your commit message" commit's the added changes to the local repo
+10- git commit -m "your commit message" commit's the added changes to the local repo

-git push pushes the commited changes from your local repo to github
+11- git push pushes the commited changes from your local repo to github

+12- git rm --cached <file_name>

+EXAMPLE
+echo "password" >> password.txt
+echo "This is an extra line" >> story.txt git status
+-- will show untracked in red -- ls - a
+-- will show all files --
+git add .
+-- will track both files now -- git status
+-- will show the files that are ready to be committed in green -- git rm --cached password.txt
+-- this will remove password.txt file --
+git status
+-- will only now show the story.txt file to be committed-- git commit -m "added more text to the story"
+-- now its tracked--